 Just be careful!
 Oh no!😱😱

 By the way, If you happen to rip a wing.. don’t freak out.
 Just finish the fly, throw it in your box and fish it 🙂 It may produce more takes than you’d think.
-You can also add a little bit of dry fly floatant to the thorax before fishing, but will take them just fine when they sink.
+You can also add a little bit of dry fly floatant to the thorax before fishing, but trout will take them just fine when they start to sink.

 I hope this tutorial had encouraged you to over come a fear of using a new material, and as with all of my step by steps, feel free to contact me with any questions!